 If an Association Response frame is received with a status code other than Successful or the AssociateFailureTimeout expires the state for the AP shall be set to State 2, and the MLME shall issue an MLME-ASSOCIATE.confirm primitive to inform the SME of the failure of the association.
 The status code returned in the Association Response frame indicates the cause of the failed association attempt.
 Any misconfiguration or parameter mismatch, e.g., data rates required as basic rates that the STA did not indicate as supported in the STA’s Supported Rates element, shall be corrected before the SME issues an MLME-ASSOCIATE.request primitive for the same AP.
 If the status code indicates the association failed because of a reason that is not related to configuration, e.g., the AP is unable to support additional associations, the SME shall not issue an MLME-ASSOCIATE.request primitive for the same AP until a period of at least 2 s has elapsed.

-If an Association Response frame is received with a status code of Successful, and RSNA is required, and the STA is in State 3, then the SME shall establish an RSNA.
-After a successful 4-way handshake, the STA shall transition to State 4.
+If an MLME-ASSOCIATE.confirm primitive is received with a ResultCode of SUCCESS, and RSNA is required, then the SME shall perform a 4-way handshake to establish an RSNA.
+As a part of a successful 4-way handshake, the SME shall enable protection by invoking MLME-SETPROTECTION.request(Rx_Tx) Upon receipt of the MLME-SETPROTECTION.request, the MLME shall set the state of the STA to State 4.

-When the STA enters State 4, if policy within the SME requires secure communication the SME shall enable protection by invoking MLME-SETPROTECTION.request(Rx_Tx)

 AP association receipt procedures